 Shaun White apologizes to Special Olympians over ‘Simple Jack’ Halloween costume

-Shaun White, the three-time Olympic gold medalist, on Tuesday apologized to Special Olympians over his decision to post a picture of himself dressed up for a Halloween as the character 'Simple Jack’ from the 2008 movie ‘Tropic Thunder.’
+Three-time Olympic gold medalist Shaun White apologized on Tuesday to Special Olympians over his decision to post a picture of himself dressed up for Halloween as the character 'Simple Jack’ from the 2008 movie ‘Tropic Thunder.’

 'Simple Jack' was a character in the movie who was mentally challenged.